Partial identification via conditional linear programs: estimation and policy learning: Example: impact of Medicaid access or enrollment

-Figure~\ref{fig:ent_penalty} shows the estimated lower and upper bounds on the expected number of additional ED visits and the percentage of individuals with any more ED visits under the randomization policy versus the ED-minimizing waitlist policy, using the de-biased entropic estimator with varying levels of entropic regularization $\eta$.
-We see that as we increase $\eta$---and so decrease the amount of regularization--- from 0.5 to $2\log(n) \approx 20$---the lower and upper bounds become wider.
-Using a high degree of regularization assumes that the potential outcomes are nearly independent, and we estimate bounds narrowly centered around an additional 0.75 ED visits per person under the randomization policy vs the ED-minimizing waitlist policy (relative to an observed average of $1.04 \pm 0.04$ visits per person) and 25\% of individuals experiencing any more ED visits relative to the oracle.
+Figure~\ref{fig:ent_penalty} shows the estimated lower and upper bounds on the first two estimands using the de-biased entropic estimator with varying levels of entropic regularization $\eta$.
+Setting $\eta$ to be small assumes that the potential outcomes are nearly independent, and we estimate bounds narrowly centered around an additional 0.75 ED visits per person under the randomization policy vs the ED-minimizing waitlist policy (relative to an observed average of $1.04 \pm 0.04$ visits per person) and 25\% of individuals experiencing any more ED visits relative to the oracle.
 Decreasing the level of regularization, the estimates stabilize at between $[0.02, 1]$ additional ED visits per person (95\% CI $[0, 1.04]$) and between [0\%, 34\%] of individuals experiencing any more ED visits (95\% CI $[0\%, 34.4\%]$).

 Figure~\ref{fig:powerlaw} shows the estimated regret of the randomization policy versus the ED-minimizing waitlist policy using the power-law collective utility function as the power parameter $\lambda$ changes.
-We see that the upper bound on the regret is larger the closer the utility function is to the expected utility ($\lambda \to 1$), and it decreases as $\lambda$ decreases to and is more inequality-averse.
+We see that the upper bound on the regret is larger the closer the utility function is to the expected utility ($\lambda \to 1$), and it decreases as $\lambda$ decreases to $-1$ and is more inequality-averse.
+This indicates that randomizing incurs less potential regret for more inequality-averse the utility functions.
 These bounds do not rule out that randomly selecting individuals from the waitlist led to higher than the minimal number of ED visits.
-However, they do indicate that there is potentially substantial room for improvement on these policies.
+However, they do indicate that there is potentially substantial room for improvement on these policies at moderate to low levels of inequality aversion.